junxit/us-congress-bills-117/metadata.md

 - 2021-05-25 — Introduced in House
 - 2021-05-25 — Referred to the Committee on Foreign Affairs, and in addition to the Committee on the Judiciary, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2021-05-25 — Referred to the Committee on Foreign Affairs, and in addition to the Committee on the Judiciary, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2021-09-30 — Committee Consideration and Mark-up Session Held.
+- 2021-09-30 — Ordered to be Reported (Amended) by Voice Vote.
+- 2022-01-10 — House Committee on the Judiciary Granted an extension for further consideration ending not later than Feb.
+4, 2022.
+- 2022-01-10 — Reported (Amended) by the Committee on Foreign Affairs.
+H. Rept.
+117-224, Part I.
+- 2022-01-10 — Reported (Amended) by the Committee on Foreign Affairs.
+H. Rept.
+117-224, Part I.
+- 2022-01-21 — Committee on the Judiciary discharged.
+- 2022-01-21 — Committee on the Judiciary discharged.
+- 2022-01-21 — Placed on the Union Calendar, Calendar No. 166.